Aortoiliac and Aortofemoral Bypass Graft Surgery

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection such as:

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.